atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/25-Azure-DevOps-Terraform-Azure-AKS/README.md

 ## Step-03: Review Terraform Manifests
-### 01-main.tf
-- Comment Terraform Backend, because we are going to configure that in Azure DevOps

 ### 02-variables.tf
 - Two variables we will define in Azure DevOps and use it
   - Environment